FuelLabs/docs/src/v1.0.0/3. Concepts/2. Verifiers/Block Header.md

     1. The current block number must be at least the block number `ethereumBlockNumber`.
 1. If checking for not-finalizable block, then:
     1. The current block number must be less than the block number `ethereumBlockNumber`.

-1. If transaction root header `rootHeader` is not `0` (i.e. if a root header is present), then:
+Additional checks must pass if the [root header](./../1.%20Data%20Structures/Roots.md) component of a transaction proof is also being verified at the same time.

 1. The root index `proof.rootIndex` must be less than the number of roots `roots.length`.
 1. The hash of the root header `rootHeader` must match the root header at index `proof.rootIndex`.